KA BAIRD

-Ka Baird is a musician, performer, composer and sound designer based in New York City.
-They are known for their live performances which include extended voice and microphone techniques combined with electronics and psychoacoustic interplay of flutes and other woodwinds.
+Ka Baird is a performer, sound artist, musician and composer based in New York City.
+Using extended voice and microphone techniques along with electronics, feedback, field recordings, and traditional instrumentation, they explore the outer dimensions of sound through performance.
 They create a present tense sound with a vigorous, ritualistic delivery that seeks extreme release through physical exertion and psychic extension.
-They have worked/collaborated with many other musicians, artists, filmmakers and choreographers, both in structured compositions and in their dedicated practice of improvisation and interdisciplinary work.
+They have collaborated with many other artists, both in structured compositions and through their dedicated practice of improvisation.

 For North American bookings contact sapropelicpycnic@gmail.com